serbazov/BebraCoin/README.md

 ## Quasi delta-neutral strategies

-This strategies involves depositing liquidity into lending supply and volatile liquidity pool(volatile asset/stable asset), then hedging this position by borrowing volatile asset from lending market.
+This strategies involves supplying liquidity to lending and depositing into liquidity pool(volatile asset/stable asset), then hedging this position by borrowing volatile asset from lending market.

 ### Strategy mechanics

-In order to maintain delta-neutrality, we should maintain level of 100% hedging percentage so the amount of borrowed asset in dollar value would be the half of amount of liquidity in pool.
+In order to maintain delta-neutrality, we should maintain level of 100% hedging so the amount of borrowed asset in dollar value would be the half of amount of liquidity in pool.

 In standart pools with constant product formula, the liquidity position $L$ depending on price in pool $p$ changed like so: